cj-mills/christianjmills/_posts/2021-7-20-Barracuda-PoseNet-Tutorial-V2-1.md

 ### Unity

 This tutorial assumes that Unity is already installed on the system.
-The exact version of Unity used for this tutorial can be downloaded from the link below.
+We will be using Unity **2020**, and the exact version can be downloaded from the link below.

 * [Unity 2020.3.14](unityhub://2020.3.14f1/d0d1bb862f9d)